liana-p/narrat-engine/docs/features/save-and-load.md

 ::: details Why we can only save on label change

 We could save the dialog line number the player is at, but it would cause issues with game updates.
-Say the player is at line 53 of `some_script.nar`, but you update the game and the code changes.
+Say the player is at line 53 of `some_script.narrat`, but you update the game and the code changes.
 Suddenly line 53 refers to a completely different bit of dialogue.

 One solution could be to give every line of dialogue a unique identifier (which would also allow for localisation), but this would be very tedious for users and isn't planned at the moment.